CharlesLiuCool/notebook/APUSH/APUSH Daily Journal.md

 > >[!question] #3 Name a similarity & difference between Rockefeller and Carnegie?
 > > Both were rich philanthropists that made their money through business.
 Rockefeller donated directly to the poor, but Carnegie believed in donating to help the poor help themselves.

+>[!clock] 1/16
+> >[!question] #4 What role have labor unions played in American society?
+> >They have played a great role in advocating for worker's rights and pay, and allowed workers to demonstrate their perspective.
+It allowed movement a step closer to fair balance between management and subordinates.

+> [!clock] 1/17
+> >[!question] #5 What role did newspapers & the press have on American society in the late 1800s?
+> > They were powerful on the political landscape and helped support social movements and economics.

+>[!clock] 1/18
+> >[!question] #6 What cultural changes will take place in the late 1800s?
+> > There will be the rapid industrialization of the United States.
+This included Vanderbilt growing his train networks across the U.S., Rockefeller monopolizing kerosene, and Carnegie producing steel from his factories which helped build skyscrapers.
+This combined helped build a consumer culture.
+Industrialization will lead to harsh working conditions, and cause labor disputes, riots, and unions which will fight for better protection and wages.

+>[!clock] 1/19
+> >[!question] #7 Why is Plessy v.
+Ferguson a "must know" and what is it about?
+> > This court case ties into and cements the segregation in United States history.
+The Supreme Court basically said yes to segregation.
+Plessy was an eighth black and was forced to sit in the back/less good part of the train.
+He sued and the case eventually went up to Supreme Court, where he lost.

+>[!clock] 1/22
+> >[!question] #8 What late 1800's topic have you found most interesting so far?
+> > I think the monopolies and most powerful men unit including Carnegie and Rockefeller was the most interesting.

+>[!clock] 1/24
+> >[!question] #9 Why do some Americans have negative attitudes towards immigrants?
+> >Some Americans have negative attitudes as immigrants take up resources and jobs that the Americans could've once had.